-“The Aloha Friday thing really look back to Duke Kahanamoku.
+“The Aloha Friday thing can really be traced back to Duke Kahanamoku.
 In the ’40s, he went to the Royal Hawaiian Hotel and said ‘Hey instead of coats and ties and suits, lets wear long sleeve aloha shirts.’
 It used to be called Aloha Shirt Friday, and then in 1966, fifty years ago, it actually became Aloha Friday.”
 Hope added that Bill Foster, the Hawaiian Fashion guild along with a group of manufacturers promoted the effort amidst opposition from banks and other businesses that thought serious work could not be done in Aloha Attire.

 Hope says the Aloha Shirts themselves date back to the 1920s when dressmakers would make shirts for their keiki from leftover printed fabrics.